5 Types of Maillot Swimsuits Every Lady Should Own

 Favorite Brands: Gottex, J Crew, Nanette Lepore, Mara Hoffman

 Mara Hoffman makes some gorgeous printed swimsuits in bright summery colors.
 It makes sense because these intricate prints are exactly what the designer is known for (she also makes linens, home decor, and clothing).
+I saw this particular swimsuit at Madewell and fell in love with it.
+It bares a bit more skin than a lot of one pieces without being too revealing.

 The Little Black Dress of the Swimwear World